 “Sebastian, the hero of our book and an typical street lawyer, defends people other lawyers won’t go near: a drug-addled, tattooed kid rumored to be in a satanic cult, who is accused of molesting and murdering two little girls; a vicious crime lord on death row; a homeowner arrested for shooting at a SWAT team that mistakenly invaded his house.
 Why these clients?
 Because he believes everyone is entitled to a fair trial, even if he, Sebastian, has to cheat to secure one.
 He hates injustice, doesn’t like insurance companies, banks, or big corporations; he distrusts all levels of government and laughs at the justice system’s notions of ethical behavior.”

-Click here to get this book (click here for the UK/Europe area)
+Click here to get the book from Amazon.

 4. A Time to Kill